SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Evaluation

 \subsection{Effectiveness}

-Here we report the performance achieved by our evaluation of SSL-WM.
-The first is about the validity of its watermark verification, and then about the effectiveness of the other core dimensions, including verifying ownership on clean model, performance of main tasks, and time consumption.

 \textbf{Effectiveness of watermark verification.} We embed the watermark into self-supervised models that should survive in the stolen models for the downstream tasks and can be used to verify ownership.
-Mimicking the adversaries, given a watermarked CV encoder, we train downstream classifiers using their corresponding downstream datasets, referring to the standard transferring process in BadEncoder~\cite{jia2021badencoder}; given a watermarked NLP encoder, we fine-tune both the encoder and the downstream classifiers using their corresponding downstream datasets, referring to the standard transferring process in~\cite{dai2015semi}.
-The experiment results in Table~\ref{tab:effectiveness} show that the watermarked SSL models are successfully transferred to the downstream tasks with an average outlier index of 30.792 and the least outlier index is 3.736.
-Thus, the success rate of watermark verification is 100\% for the watermarked models in the downstream tasks.
+Mimicking the adversaries, given a watermarked CV encoder, we train downstream classifiers using their corresponding downstream datasets, referring to the standard transferring process in BadEncoder~\cite{jia2021badencoder} (i.e., freezing the encoder and fine-tuning the classifier); given a watermarked NLP encoder, we fine-tune both the encoder and the downstream classifiers using their corresponding downstream datasets, referring to the standard transferring process in~\cite{dai2015semi}.
+The experiment results in Table~\ref{tab:effectiveness} show that the watermarked SSL models are successfully transferred to the downstream tasks with the average outlier index of 33.50 and the smallest outlier index of 3.67.